 GeneSeek Genomic Profiler HD(better known as GGP-HD) has up to 150,000 genetic markers and provides more extensive data than any other profile currently offered.
 ASA REQUIRES all AI sires and Donor Dams to have a GGP-HD profile(including other breed sire and dams or commercial females).
 Additional add-on content is available, see DNA pricing sheet for more information.

-GeneSeek Genomic Profiler LD(better known as GGP-LD) has up to 31,000 genetic markers and provides you with an affordable option that offers high-accuracy genomic prediction.
+GeneSeek Genomic Profiler LD(better known as GGP-LD) has around 47,000 genetic markers and provides you with an affordable option that offers high-accuracy genomic prediction.
 ASA recommends GGP-LD testing for herd sires and replacement heifers.
 Additional add-on content is available, see DNA pricing sheet for more information.

 The GGP-HD and GGP-LD tests also include parent verification(if the parent animals have DNA on file for comparison) and diluter results.

-GeneSeek Genomic Profiler uLD(better known as GGP-uLD) has around 7,000 genetic markers and provides you with an affordable option that offers high-accuracy genomic prediction.
-ASA recommends GGP-uLD testing for herd sires and replacement heifers.
+GeneSeek Genomic Profiler uLD(better known as GGP-uLD) has around 9,000 genetic markers and provides you with an affordable option that offers high-accuracy genomic prediction.
+ASA recommends GGP-uLD testing for replacement heifers.
 Additional add-on content is NOT available on the uLD.
 If additional trait testing is needed on the animal, we recommend either the GGP-HD or GGP-LD.

 The GGP-uLD test does include parent verification(if the parent animals have DNA on file for comparison).